markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/basic-unit-test.md

 <details>
   <summary>What's being imported?
 What purpose might it serve?</summary>

-  - `pytest` is imported.
-[It](https://docs.pytest.org/en/stable/) is a testing framework for Python.
+  - `pytest` is a [common testing framework](https://docs.pytest.org/en/stable/) for Python.

 </details>
 <details>
   <summary>What does the line that starts with `@` mean?</summary>

-  - [This](https://docs.pytest.org/en/stable/example/markers.html) marks a block of tests so that you can specify them later when you want to run them.
-The "mark" in this case is `unit`.
+  - The @ symbol is called a "decorator" in Python.
+These can be used lots of ways, but in this case, it ["marks"](https://docs.pytest.org/en/stable/example/markers.html) the subsequent code block as a unit test.

 </details>
 <details>